Backlink Relevance Explained (And How to Get It)

 - Low relevance – You want more authority and power

 Can non-relevant backlinks do any good for you?
 Absolutely.
-Just because a link is not very relevant doesn’t make it useless.
-A powerful, authoritative backlink without much relevance can still do great things for your rankings.
+Just because a link is not very relevant doesn’t make it useless or low quality.
+A powerful, authoritative backlink without much relevance can still be a good link and do great things for your search results pages rankings and traffic.

-However, it’s worth noting that it’s always better to have relevance in a link than not to have it.
-If two links are equal except that one is very relevant while the other isn’t, you should always take the more relevant link.
+However, it is worth noting that it’s always better to have relevance in a link than not to have it.
+If two links are equal, except that one is very relevant while the other isn’t, you should always take the more relevant backlink.

-You need relevant links to help show Google what your site is about, what terms to rank your pages for, and that your pages are more relevant than your competitors’ pages.
+You need relevant links to help show search engines like Google what your sites (and their pages) are about, which search terms to rank your pages for, and that your blog posts are more relevant than your competitors’ pages.
+Your website may be penalized if it’s associated with a lot of non-relevant links from low authority domains.
+You may notice your search traffic plummet if this happens.

 How to Check for Link Relevance

-You can determine a link’s relevance much the same way you determine if a page is relevant for a topic – by the page’s on-page SEO, content, and backlink profile.
+You can determine the relevance of any number of links much the same way you determine how pages or a website are relevant to a topic: by the page’s on-page SEO, content, and backlink profile.

-Relevance for links is very similar.
-For links, you want the linking page (the page that is linking to your site) to be relevant for your keywords (same as discussed above) with the addition of having your keywords and related keywords in the link’s context and anchor text.
+Relevant link building is very similar.
+For inbound links, you want the linking pages (i.e. the referring pages that are linking to your site) to be relevant for your keywords (same as discussed above) with the addition of having your keywords and related keywords in the link’s context and anchor text.

-The anchor text is the (usually) blue text that you click on the link itself, and the context is the content that is immediately surrounding the link.
+The anchor text is (usually) the blue text that lets you click on the backlink itself, and the context is the content that is immediately surrounding the link.

 Search engines have become more advanced over time.
-They look at much more than just the anchor text of a link to determine if the link is relevant for the page that it’s linking to.
+For example, they look at much more than just the anchor text of a link to determine if the link is relevant for the page that it’s linking to.
+Link building strategies need to carefully executed.

 To reiterate, a link is more relevant if your keywords or related keywords are in: